MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/must-change-password.md

 ## Resolution

 **Important**
-Before following the troubleshooting steps below, backup the VM OS disk by creating an snapshot, following the steps in [Snapshot a disk](/azure/virtual-machines/windows/snapshot-copy-managed-disk).
+Before following the troubleshooting steps below, backup the VM OS disk by creating a snapshot, following the steps in [Snapshot a disk](/azure/virtual-machines/windows/snapshot-copy-managed-disk).
 If you need to revert any changes made while troubleshooting, you can use the snapshot to recreate the disk.

 **Troubleshooting:**

-Before using this option make sure the VM agent is running.
-You can check the status of Azure guest agent in the Azure portal by going to the Virtual Machine, then VM > Settings > Properties > Agent status.
+Before using this option, make sure the VM agent is running.
+You can check the status of Azure guest agent in the Azure portal by going to the Virtual Machine, then **VM** > **Settings** > **Properties** > **Agent status**.
 If the VM agent is running healthy, you can use the Run Command described in [Remote troubleshooting tool for Azure VMs](./remote-tools-troubleshoot-azure-vm-issues.md).

 If your VM doesn’t have an agent running, you can follow the steps in [Reset local Windows password for Azure VM offline](./virtual-machines/reset-local-password-without-agent.md).
 When you can connect to the VM, you can use the following instructions to solve the issue on the account that needs a password reset.